umitsarioz/umitsarioz.github.io/_posts/2023-09-19-convolutional-neural-networks.md

 mermaid: true
 published: true
 math: true
+description: Convolutional Neural Networks (CNNs) are fundamental to deep learning, revolutionizing computer vision tasks like image recognition and object detection by enhancing how machines interpret visual data.
 ---

 Convolutional Neural Networks (CNNs) have become a cornerstone of deep learning, particularly in the field of computer vision.
 From image recognition to object detection, CNNs have transformed the way machines interpret visual data.